arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 end
 ```

-You can see that despite the fact that seats.io has a lot of useful feature the in-memory implementation of their
+Seats.io has a lot of useful features for us.
+Despite it, the in-memory implementation of their
 core booking logic is pretty simple.
-For seats we mark them as booked `@seats[seat] = :booked` and for general admission
+For seats we mark them as booked: `@seats[seat] = :booked`.
+For general admission
-areas we lower their capacity `@places[place_name] -= quantity`.
+areas we lower their capacity: `@places[place_name] -= quantity`.
 That's it.

-In-memory adapters are often used as a step in the process of building [_a walking skeleton_](http://alistair.cockburn.us/Walking+skeleton).
+In-memory adapters are often used as a step of building [_a walking skeleton_](http://alistair.cockburn.us/Walking+skeleton).
-Where your system does not integrate yet with a real 3rd party dependency but with something that pretends to be it.
+Where your system does not integrate yet with a real 3rd party dependency.
+It integrates with something that pretends
+to be the dependency.

 ## How to keep the fake adapter and the real one in sync?

-Through the same scenarios but you stub HTTP API responses (based on what you observed while playing with the API)
+Use the same test scenarios.
+Stub HTTP API responses (based on what you observed while playing with the API)
 for the sake of real adapter.
 The fake one doesn't care.
 An oversimplified example below.

 ```